 12. The inhabitant of Maroth longs for good because evil has come down from Jehovah to the gate of Jerusalem.

-13. Hitch the chariot to the horses, O inhabitant of Lachish (she was the beginning of sin to the daughters of Zion), for in you were found Israel’s transgressions.
+13. Hitch the chariot to the horses, O inhabitant of Lachish.
+She was the beginning of sin to the daughters of Zion, for in you were found the transgressions of Israel.

 14. Because of this, you shall give parting gifts to Moresheth-Gath.
 The houses of Achzib shall be a lie to the kings of Israel.